Morwenn/cpp-sort/docs/Measures-of-presortedness.md

 #include <cpp-sort/probes/osc.h>
 ```

-Computes the *Oscillation* measure described by C. Levcopoulos and O. Petersson in *Adaptive Heapsort*.
+Computes the *Oscillation* measure described by C. Levcopoulos and O. Petersson in *Adaptive Heapsort*, using an algorithm devised by J. Nehring.

 | Complexity  | Memory      | Iterators     |
 | ----------- | ----------- | ------------- |